 Q: How far in advance do I need to book?

 A: One to two weeks out is best, more is good too, and less can be iffy.
 Our availability varies week to week and day to day.

 Q: What is your cancellation policy?

 A: We ask that you give 24-48 hours notice when at all possible, so we may have some time to get someone else in, who may be in need of an appointment.
 As of now, we do not charge for missed appointments.
 We understand that life happens, extenuating circumstances arise, and sometimes people just forget.
 We just ask that you do your best to be mindful that our business is our livelihood, seeing clients is how we make a living and provide for our families, and that you remember the door swings both ways-- meaning, when life happens to us or we have an extenuating circumstance that you can be understanding as well.

 Q: Do I need to arrive early for my appointment?

 A: No, on time is good.
 If your appointment is for an hour, I block off an hour and a half for you.
 My next client will be scheduled at the end of that hour and a half.
 If your service is an hour and a half, I will block off two hours for your appointment.
-This will allow time to use the restroom, fill out paperwork if needed, and time for us to discuss any issues or concerns, and get you checked out after your service.
+This will allow time to use the restroom, time for us to discuss any issues or concerns, and time to get you checked out after your service.